Trans World Sport

-The show was the idea of IMG founder, Mark McCormack.
-Trans World Sport have had features on a variety of sports stars, including a 16-year-old Carlos Alcaraz, a 14-year-old Tiger Woods, a teenage Virat Kohli, Usain Bolt, and Roger Federer, and on a 12-year-old Venus Williams and her 11-year-old sister, Serena Williams.
+The show was the idea of IMG founder Mark McCormack.
+Trans World Sport have had features on a variety of sports stars, including a sixteen-year-old Carlos Alcaraz, a fourteen-year-old Tiger Woods, a teenage Virat Kohli, Usain Bolt, and Roger Federer, and on a twelve-year-old Venus Williams, and her eleven-year-old sister Serena.

-Trans World Sport has covered numerous different sports, and filmed with many World and Olympic champions.
-Out of the 203 International Olympic Committee (IOC) member nations, they have been to 183 of them; including North Korea and Papua New Guinea.
+Trans World Sport covered numerous different sports, and filmed with many World and Olympic champions.
+Out of the 203 International Olympic Committee (IOC) member nations, the show visited 183 of them; including North Korea and Papua New Guinea.

 The first show was narrated by Gerald Sinstadt.
-After a succession of different narrators in the early 1990s, the show settled on its current narrators, Sue Carpenter and Bruce Hammal.
+After a succession of different narrators in the early 1990s, the show settled on narrators, Sue Carpenter and Bruce Hammal.

+On 26 December 2025, it was announced that the programme would end production at the end of the month, after thirty-eight years on the air.